dreadCapnFowl/Pybitch/README.md

 # Pybitch
 This  lets you make Python your bitch using NodeJS.
-Comes with the ELF.
+Comes with the ELF (hashsum checks out d/w).

 ```javascript